Harsha2k2/allin1analysis/README.md

 The tool generates a Word document named data_analysis_report.docx, which includes:
 A summary of missing values.
 Visualizations such as boxplots and distribution plots.

+## License

+This project is licensed under a Proprietary License.
+It is provided for evaluation purposes only and cannot be used commercially without permission from the author.